asinck/tegilbor/README.md

 ###Upcoming enhancements:
 #####File handling
 * Allow the program to generate timestamps to append to the filename.
-* Get a better file open or save dialog (also import/export dialog).

 #####Text area:
 * Remember indentation.
 * Line numbers.
-* Let ctrl-backspace delete a string of whitespace.

 #####Quickdefs:
 * Automatically generated quickdefs.